random689/tp/docs/DeveloperGuide.md

     Use case ends.

 **Extensions**
 * 2a.
-THe list is empty.
+The list is empty.

     Use case ends.
 * 3a.
 The given index is invalid.